AnvikKumar/OrthoSNet./README.md

 India.
 anvik.kumar6311@gmail.com

-Credits : To all our Mentors and our institutin Dayananda Sagar University, Bengaluru, Karnataka, India.
+Credits : To all our Mentors and our institution Dayananda Sagar University, Bengaluru, Karnataka, India.